stevejgordon/AspNetCoreDockerWorkshop/activities/3-CreateControllerAndAction.md

 For this activity, please ensure you have completed [Activity 2](2-CreateEmptyWebProject.md) and have your solution open in Visual Studio 2017.

+## What's the plan?

+We're going to create our first ASP.NET Core MVC controller and an action to handle requests to the root path for the API.

 ## Activity Steps

 1. Create a new folder call 'Controllers' inside the SampleApi project.